ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

    rtr3#sh run | i name-server
    ip name-server 192.168.1.1

 How is this useful?
 Why should you care?
 Extra vars are commonly used by network operators to override defaults.
-A powerful example of this is with Red Hat Ansible Tower and the Survey feature.
+A powerful example of this is with the Job Template Survey feature on AWX or the :ref:`ansible_platform`.
 It is possible through the web UI to prompt a network operator to fill out parameters with a Web form.
 This can be really simple for non-technical playbook writers to execute a playbook using their Web browser.
-See `Ansible Tower Job Template Surveys <https://docs.ansible.com/ansible-tower/latest/html/userguide/workflow_templates.html#surveys>`_ for more details.

 Update an installed role